A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Deep Neural Network Design

-There is a trend to leverage advanced convolutional operations to facilitate accurate crowd counting model and better CNN feature learning.
-The CNN-based single image crowd counting model benefits a lot from the dilated and deformable convolutional operations.
-This can replace the traditional convolutional operations in the architectures discussed above.
+There is a trend to leverage advanced convolutional operations to facilitate accurate crowd counting models and better CNN feature learning~\cite{zhong2022improved, xu2021dilated, huang2020stacked}.
+The deep learning-based single image crowd counting model benefits a lot from the advanced convolution such as dilated and deformable convolution, adaptive dilated convolution, and perspective-guided convolution.
+This can replace the traditional convolutional operations in the counting models.